StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

   In addition to the SQL statement, the main difference between the two materialized views is that asynchronous materialized views support all query syntax that StarRocks provides, but synchronous materialized views only support limited choices of aggregate functions.

 - **Check whether you have specified a correct `PARTITION BY` column.**

   When creating an asynchronous materialized view, you can specify a partitioning strategy, which allows you to refresh the materialized view on a finer granularity level.

-  Currently, StarRocks only supports range partitioning, and only support referencing a single column from the SELECT expression in the query statement that is used to build the materialized view.
+  Currently, StarRocks only supports range partitioning, and only supports referencing a single column from the SELECT expression in the query statement that is used to build the materialized view.
 You can use the date_trunc() function to truncate the column to change the granularity level of the partitioning strategy.
 Please note that any other expressions are not supported.

-- **Check whether you have the necessary privileges to create the  materialized view****.**
+- **Check whether you have the necessary privileges to create the materialized view.**

   When creating an asynchronous materialized view, you need the SELECT privileges of all objects (tables, views, materialized views) that are queried.
 When UDFs are used in the query, you also need the USAGE privileges of the functions.

-### Materialized view Refresh Failure
+### Materialized view refresh failure

 If the materialized view fails to refresh, that is, the state of the refresh task is not SUCCESS, you can look into the following aspects:

 - **Check whether you have adopted an inappropriate refresh strategy.**

   By default, the materialized view refreshes immediately after it is created.
-However, in v2.5 and early versions, materialized view that adopts the MANUAL refresh strategy does not refresh after being created.
+However, in v2.5 and early versions, materialized views that adopt the MANUAL refresh strategy do not refresh after being created.
 You must refresh it manually using REFRESH MATERIALIZED VIEW.

 - **Check whether the refresh task exceeds the memory limit.**